 A member of the Liberty men's soccer coaching staff since 2010, A.J.
 Madero currently serves as the Director of Performance Analysis for his alma mater.
 After joining Head Coach Jeff Alder's staff as a graduate assistant in 2010, Madero has served as assistant coach with the program and became the Director of Performance Analysis for the program in 2017.

 Madero directs supporting personnel in enhancing athletic performance and improving player development.
-A member of the 2006 and 2007 Flames, the former goalkeeper oversees physical development, nutrition, recovery and conditioning, while developing uses for performance data, research and innovation.
+A member of the 2007-2009 Flames, the former goalkeeper oversees physical development, nutrition, recovery and conditioning, while developing uses for performance data, research and innovation.
 In addition, he is involved in opposition scouting and analysis and developing key pre-match tactical concepts for both players and staff.

 This past year, the Liberty alum assisted in guiding the Flames to their eighth year of 10 or more wins in their last 11 seasons.
 Liberty posted a 10-6-1 overall record in 2017.
 Madero has been a part of the Liberty staff during five of those seasons.